jmcshane/interceptor-sdk-sample/README.md

 # Tekton Triggers Interceptor SDK

 This project simplifies the process of creating a custom interceptor to be used as a Tekton interceptor plugin.
-The project does the following:

-* Templates the necessary Kubernetes resources to run the interceptor
-* Sets up the go binary entrypoint and HTTP server
-* Handles the interceptor request JSON object and parses into components
+The project demonstrates how to use the triggers interceptor-sdk to create a custom interceptor for use with the triggers project.

 Consumers of this library need to write a single function that implements the Interceptor interface in order to execute their custom interceptor logic.